ricardofpu/demo-ksql-and-kafka-connect/README.md

 auto.create=true
 ```

 The first few settings are common settings for all connectors, except for `topics` which is specific to sink connectors like this one.
-The `connection.url` specifies the database that will be used in connection.
+The `connection.url`, `connection.user` and `connection.password` specifies the database configurations that will be used in connection.
 If `auto.create` is enabled, the connector can create the destination table if it not exists.

 ## Confluent connector